koii-network/docs/run-a-node/k2-validators/validator-setup.md

 ```

 The authorized withdrawer keypair is the ultimate authority over your validator.
-This keypair will be able to withdraw from your vote account and will have additional permission to change all other aspects of your vote account.
+This key pair will be able to withdraw from your vote account and will have additional permission to change all other aspects of your vote account.

 This is a very important keypair.
 Anyone in possession of it can permanently take control of your vote account and make any changes they please.
 Therefore, it's crucial to store your authorized-withdrawer keypair in a secure location.